Skip to main content

 Ability level : 5/5 - The Dents Blanches hiking trip is a strenuous and demanding trek.
 More than 1000m (3,280ft.) vertical gain and about 7 to 9 hours of daily hiking.
 Some days may be long and demanding, involving altitude and High Mountain passes (min.
 9 190ft.).
 Hiking on mountain trails and terrain showing exposed and difficult sections.
 These trips generally require carrying a backpack with personal belongings throughout the trek.
 For very active, well-trained people with a solid experience in alpine trekking.

-Guiding policy : minimum 6 and maximum 12 people per guide.
+Guiding policy : maximum 12 people per guide.
 The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
 It guarantees the most balanced groups as possible as well as high-quality personalised advice.

 Important: Registration possible from 16 years of age.
 Registration is not permitted to anyone under the age of 18 without a legal guardian.